 On July 6, 1987 the Education Building was gutted by fire.
 The facilities were renovated and redesigned at that time.
 A pipe organ was installed as part of this renovation work.
 This work was completed during the pastorate of the Reverend Richard E. Hildebrandt.

-Sunday School - Youth & Adults
+Sunday School - for all ages!

 Hillsborough Presbyterian Church